cknd/stackprinter/README.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

 By default, it tries to be somewhat polite about screen space.
-(It only shows a few source lines and the function header, and only the variables in the visible code, and only 500 character per variable).
-You can configure exactly how verbose things should be.
-It also attempts advanced stunts like "dot attribute lookups" and "showing the shape of numpy arrays", and you can have [funky colors like this](https://github.com/cknd/stackprinter/blob/master/darkbg.png?raw=true).
+(It only shows a few source lines and the function header, and only the variables in the visible code, and only (?)
+500 characters per variable).
+You can [configure](https://github.com/cknd/stackprinter/blob/master/stackprinter/__init__.py#L82-L127) exactly how verbose things should be.
+It also attempts advanced stunts like "dot attribute lookups", "showing the shape of numpy arrays" and ["colors"](https://raw.githubusercontent.com/cknd/stackprinter/master/darkbg.png).

 # Usage

 ## Exception logging
 To globally replace the default python crash message, call `set_excepthook()` somewhere.
-This will print any uncaught exception.
+This will print any uncaught exception to stderr by default.

 ```python
 import stackprinter
 stackprinter.set_excepthook(style='color')
 ```

 To see a specific exception, call [`show()`](https://github.com/cknd/stackprinter/blob/master/stackprinter/__init__.py#L154-L162) or [`format()`](https://github.com/cknd/stackprinter/blob/master/stackprinter/__init__.py#L28-L137) inside an `except` block. `show()` prints to stderr by default, `format()` just returns a string, for custom logging.
-You can also pass a previously caught exception object explicitly.

 ```python